This post includes affiliate links.

 Once I published the Alphabet and Numbers C2C Blanket as a Crochet Along, I knew I had to create a tutorial to teach how to change colors in C2C.
 Some crocheters might get intimidated by corner to corner crochet, but it’s actually much easier than you might think.

 If you want to learn more tips and tricks in changing colors in crochet, even corner to corner, check out my very popular Workshop and Course for it.
-Sign up for the waitlist so you’ll be notified the next time it will be available.

 Did you know you can also crochet corner to corner horizontally, instead of diagonally?
 It’s called the Tulip stitch (no it’s not a flower in this case) and is very fun to crochet.